nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 Thingy:91 contains RGB indicator LEDs, which indicate the operating state of the device as described in :ref:`operating states of Thingy:91<thingy91_operating_states>`.

-GPS
+GNSS
-===
+====

-Thingy:91 has GPS, which, if activated, allows the device to be located globally using GPS signals.
+Thingy:91 has a GNSS receiver, which, if activated, allows the device to be located globally using GNSS signals.
-To activate GPS, long-press the SW3 button.
+To activate GNSS, long-press the SW3 button.
 See :ref:`Button SW3 on Thingy:91<asset_tracker_user_interface>` for information.

 LTE Band Lock